Gartell Light Railway

 The Gartell Light Railway is a privately run narrow gauge railway located at Yenston in the Blackmore Vale, south of Templecombe, in Somerset, England.
 It operates a narrow gauge railway running for 3/4 mi, partly along the track of the old Somerset and Dorset Joint Railway.
 The railway has 4 stations – Common Lane, Pinesway Junction, Park Lane and Tower View.

 The railway is controlled using a comprehensive signalling system operated from two signalboxes – Common lane and Pinesway Junction.
 Both signalboxes control a mix of semaphore and colour light signals with mechanically operated points.

 The railway is open to the public on selected dates through the year when it normally operates an intensive 3 train operation with departures from Common Lane station every 20 minutes through the day between 10:30 and 16:30.

+Open days will cease by the end of October 2026.
+The final open day is scheduled for either 25 (Sunday) or 26 (Monday) October 2026.